 Demographics

-CHIA is collecting address information on each provider entity in order to meet reporting and analysis requirements of the MA APCD.
-Additional demographic data elements such as Gender and Date of Birth for the individual provider are being collected mainly for use creating the Master Provider Data Set for linking across carriers without personal identifiers.
+CHIA is collecting address information on each provider entity in order to meet CHIA’s reporting and analysis requirements.
+Additional demographic data elements such as Gender and Date of Birth for the individual provider are collected primarily for creating the Master Provider Data Set which would allow linking across carriers without personal identifiers.
 These two elements will be used, when provided, to help with the quality of the matching algorithms.

 Provider Specialty

-The elements Taxonomy, Provider Type Code, and Provider Specialty are required elements and will be used to meet reporting and analysis requirements of the APCD including clinical groupings and provider specific reports.
+The elements Taxonomy, Provider Type Code, and Provider Specialty are required elements and will be used to meet CHIA’s reporting and analysis requirements, including clinical groupings and provider specific reports.
 Each submitter must submit its internal code sets (lookup tables) to CHIA for PV042.
-Each submitter may also choose to submit its internal code sets (lookup tables) to CHIA for PV043 and PV044 if using codes or values that are not cited as the standard used by the MA APCD, else submitters may use the standard across these Specialty elements.
+Each submitter may also choose to submit its internal code sets (lookup tables) to CHIA for PV043 and PV044 if using codes or values that are not cited as the standard used by the MA APCD.
+Otherwise, submitters may use the standard codes and values across these Specialty elements.

 Dates

 CHIA is collecting two sets of date elements for each provider record.
-The Begin and End date for each provider describes the dates the provider is active with the carrier and is eligible to provide services to members.
-For providers who are still active the End date should be Null.
+The Begin and End Date for each provider describes the dates the provider is active with the carrier and is eligible to provide services to members.
+For providers who are still active the End Date should be Null.
 The Provider Affiliation Start and Provider Affiliation End Date describe the providers’ affiliation/association with a parent entity, such as a billing entity, corporate entity, doctor’s office, provider group, or integrated delivery system.
 Each unique instance of these start and end dates should be submitted as a separate record on this file.
 If a provider was active and termed in the past with the carrier, and was added back as an active provider, each instance of those ‘active’ dates should be provided¸ one for each time span.
 Similarly, each instance of a provider affiliation, and those associated dates should be provided in a record.
 If a provider has always been active with a carrier since 2010, but has changed affiliations once, there would be two records submitted as well, one for each affiliation and those respective dates.
 If a provider’s affiliation is terminated, and is made active again at a later date, this would require two records as well.

 Qualifiers

-CHIA is collecting provider information related to healthcare reform, electronic health records, patient centered medical home, TME/RP, and DOI reporting.
+CHIA is collecting provider information related to healthcare reform, electronic health records, patient centered medical homes, TME/RP, and DOI reporting.
 These data elements may or may not currently be captured in a submitter’s core systems and may require additional coding to extract them from periphery applications to populate the elements for MA APCD.
-It is CHIA’s responsibility to collect these elements under Administrative Simplification.
+It is CHIA’s responsibility to collect these elements in furtherance of Administrative Simplification.

 Examples